andrew/ultimate-awesome/README.md

 - [awesome-privacy-chinese](https://github.com/international-explore/awesome-privacy-chinese) - [WIP]国内隐私合规技术交流.
 - [awesome-java8](https://github.com/tedyoung/awesome-java8) - Curated list of useful, if not amazing, resources that take advantage of Java 8 and "Modern Java" thinking.
 - [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
+- [cybersources](https://github.com/brunoooost/cybersources) - Cybersources is a repository that curates a comprehensive collection of cybersecurity tools and resources, aiming to enhance knowledge, skills, and collaboration within the cybersecurity community.
 - [awesome-ehr-deeplearning](https://github.com/hurcy/awesome-ehr-deeplearning) - Curated list of awesome papers for electronic health records(EHR) mining, machine learning, and deep learning.
 - [awesome-korean-llm](https://github.com/NomaDamas/awesome-korean-llm) - Awesome list of Korean Large Language Models.
 - [awesome-bluesky](https://github.com/notjuliet/awesome-bluesky) - A list of tools and clients available for the Bluesky platform.